apache/flink/docs/streaming_guide.md

  * `dataStream.window(…).every(…).mapWindow(…).flatten()`
  * `dataStream.window(…).every(…).groupBy(…).aggregate(…).getDiscretizedStream()`

 The core abstraction of the Windowing semantics is the `WindowedDataStream` and the `StreamWindow`.
-The WindowedDataStream which is created when we call the `.window(…)` method of the DataStream, represents the windowed discretisation of the underlying stream.
+The `WindowedDataStream` is created when we call the `.window(…)` method of the DataStream and represents the windowed discretisation of the underlying stream.
 The user can think about it simply as a `DataStream<StreamWindow<T>>` where additional API functions are supplied to provide efficient transformations of individual windows.

 The result of a window transformation is again a `WindowedDataStream` which can also be used to further transform the resulting windows.
-In this sense, window transformations define mapping from `StreamWindow -> StreamWindow’`.
+In this sense, window transformations define mapping from stream windows to stream windows.

-The user have different ways of working further with a result of a window operation:
+The user has different ways of using the a result of a window operation:

- * `windowedDataStream.flatten()` - Which streams out the results element wise and returns a `DataStream<T>` where T is the type of the underlying windowed stream
+ * `windowedDataStream.flatten()` - streams the results element wise and returns a `DataStream<T>` where T is the type of the underlying windowed stream
- * `windowedDataStream.getDiscretizedStream()` - Which returns a `DataStream<StreamWindow<T>>` for applying some advanced logic on the stream windows itself
+ * `windowedDataStream.getDiscretizedStream()` - returns a `DataStream<StreamWindow<T>>` for applying some advanced logic on the stream windows itself
- * Calling any window transformation further transforms the windows
+ * Calling any window transformation further transforms the windows, while preserving the windowing logic

 The next example would create windows that hold elements of the last 5 seconds, and the user defined transformation would be executed on the windows every second (sliding the window by 1 second):